DETAILED ACTION

 (f) comparing the at least one parameter relating to the target movement with at least one pre-defined criteria (the center of pressure 88, 98 location is compared to the location of the dead zone 86) (Figs. 8-12; para.
 [0063]; paras.
 [0070-0074]);

-(g) providing an adjusted stimulus to the limbs through a generated control signal when the at least one parameter does not meet the pre-defined criteria, wherein the adjusted stimulus is generated based on the received data related to the target movement and historical data (the system is meant to train a wearer’s unconscious postural control system, and so would give be used to give multiple different stimulations over time; a next vibration stimulus applied by the processing subsystem 54, 66 to the wearer’s body can be adjusted for a certain number of vibrators used, the locations of the vibrators used, and the frequency of the applied vibrations based on where the center of pressure 88, 98 is outside of the dead zone 86; this applied vibration is based on balance information sensed instantaneously and over time) (Figs. 5-12; para.
+(g) providing an adjusted stimulus to the limbs through a generated control signal by the at least one control unit when the at least one parameter does not meet the pre-defined criteria, wherein the adjusted stimulus is generated based on the data received related to the target movement and historical data (the system is meant to train a wearer’s unconscious postural control system, and so would give be used to give multiple different stimulations over time; a next vibration stimulus applied by the processing subsystem 54, 66 to the wearer’s body can be adjusted for a certain number of vibrators used, the locations of the vibrators used, and the frequency of the applied vibrations based on where the center of pressure 88, 98 is outside of the dead zone 86; this applied vibration is based on balance information sensed instantaneously and over time) (Figs. 5-12; para.
 [0005]; paras.
-[0070-0074]; claims 1, 3-5); and
+[0070-0074]; claims 1, 3-5);

-(h) ceasing stimulation if the parameter meets the pre-defined criteria (when the center of pressure 88, 98 is inside of the dead zone 86, there is no more applied vibration stimulus) (Figs. 8-12; para.
-[0070]),
+(h) ceasing stimulation when the parameter meets the pre-defined criteria (when the center of pressure 88, 98 is inside of the dead zone 86, there is no more applied vibration stimulus) (Figs. 8-12; para.
+[0070]); and

-wherein stimulus control signals are coordinated to link the limbs in a cycle matching the intended target movement that reinforce target neuromuscular signals guiding muscle contractions, whereby improved coordination within and between the limbs is achieved by the user (applied vibrations from the vibrators are controlled to coordinate the legs during the cyclical activity of walking, to help the wearer to improve their balance by indicating when they should be adjusting their muscles, which would be done via the wearer’s neuromuscular signals, to achieve the normal walking movement) (Figs. 5-12; para.
+(i) coordinating the control signals to link the limbs in a cycle matching the target movement that reinforces target neuromuscular signals guiding muscle contractions, whereby improved coordination within and between the limbs is achieved by the user (applied vibrations from the vibrators are controlled to coordinate the legs during the cyclical activity of walking, to help the wearer to improve their balance by indicating when they should be adjusting their muscles, which would be done via the wearer’s neuromuscular signals, to achieve the normal walking movement) (Figs. 5-12; para.
 [0005]; para.
 [0052]; para.
 [0067]; paras.
 [0070-0076]).

-Oddson does not disclose wherein each stimulator of the network of stimulators is received in a sheath of rubber material adapted to hold each stimulator in place so as to enable each stimulator to move and vibrate effectively with a desired amount of tension.
+Oddson does not disclose wherein each stimulator of the network of stimulators is received in a sheath adapted to hold each stimulator in place so as to enable each stimulator to move and vibrate effectively with a desired amount of tension, wherein the sheath comprises a first and second layer of rubber material, wherein at least the first layer of rubber material is fixedly attached to the textile or fabric substrate.

-However, Jeffrey teaches a vibrator blanket (Jeffrey; abstract) wherein each stimulator of the network of stimulators is received in a sheath of rubber material adapted to hold each stimulator in place so as to enable each stimulator to move and vibrate effectively with a desired amount of tension (vibrator motor 17 fit into a boot 20 made of synthetic rubber; as Jeffrey teaches the structure as claimed, the vibrator motor 17 would thus be able function to vibrate effectively with a desired amount of tension as claimed) (Jeffrey; Figs. 3A-3B; col. 3, lines 56-67).
+However, Jeffrey teaches a vibrator blanket (Jeffrey; abstract) wherein each stimulator of the network of stimulators is received in a sheath adapted to hold each stimulator in place so as to enable each stimulator to move and vibrate effectively with a desired amount of tension, (vibrator motor 17 fit into a boot 20 made of synthetic rubber; as Jeffrey teaches the structure as claimed, the vibrator motor 17 would thus be able function to vibrate effectively with a desired amount of tension as claimed) (Jeffrey; Figs. 3A-3B; col. 3, lines 56-67), wherein the sheath comprises a first and second layer of rubber material (vibrator motor 17 is between the mount 22 of boot 20 and the cylindrical portion of boot 20) (Jeffrey; Figs. 3A-3B; col. 3 lines 56-67), wherein at least the first layer of rubber material is fixedly attached to the textile or fabric substrate (the rubber boots 20 and mounts 22 can be connected with the blanket insulated fabric) (Jeffrey; Figs. 1, 3A-3B; col. 2 lines 5-8; col. 4 lines 27-35).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Oddson stimulators such that each stimulator of the network of stimulators is received in a sheath of rubber material adapted to hold each stimulator in place so as to enable each stimulator to move and vibrate effectively with a desired amount of tension, as taught by Jeffrey, for the purpose of enabling the stimulators or vibrators to be removably secured (Jeffrey; col. 3, lines 56-62).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Oddson stimulators such that each stimulator of the network of stimulators is received in a sheath adapted to hold each stimulator in place so as to enable each stimulator to move and vibrate effectively with a desired amount of tension, wherein the sheath comprises a first and second layer of rubber material, wherein at least the first layer of rubber material is fixedly attached to the textile or fabric substrate, as taught by Jeffrey, for the purpose of enabling the stimulators or vibrators to be removably secured (Jeffrey; col. 3, lines 56-62).

-Oddson does not disclose stimulus control signals are coordinated to link the limbs in a predictable duty cycle matching the intended target movement.
+Oddson does not disclose the control signals to link the limbs in a predictable duty cycle matching the target movement.

-However, Olaighin teaches a gait management apparatus that applies stimulation (Olaighin; abstract) wherein stimulus control signals are coordinated to link the limbs in a predictable duty cycle matching the intended target movement (cyclically, every 10 seconds, the controller modulates the stimulus to the legs to help the wearer coordinate leg movements to walk more normally, minimizing FOG incidence) (Olaighin; abstract; para.
+However, Olaighin teaches a gait management apparatus that applies stimulation (Olaighin; abstract) wherein the control signals to link the limbs in a predictable duty cycle matching the target movement (cyclically, every 10 seconds, the controller modulates the stimulus to the legs to help the wearer coordinate leg movements to walk more normally, minimizing FOG incidence) (Olaighin; abstract; para.
 [0027]; para.
 [0031]; para.
 [0207]; paras.
 [0235-0241]).

 Claim 21 is rejected under 35 U.S.C.
 103 as being unpatentable over Oddson in view of Jeffrey and Olaighin as applied to claim 20 above, and further in view of Brokaw et al. (US 9,974,478 B1).